emerson-escolar/pmgap/README.md

 # pmgap
-Some computations for Persistence Modules using GAP
+Computations for Persistence Modules using GAP

 This package is still in alpha development.
 Features are incomplete, and the API is subject to changes as deemed necessary.